opencog/atomspace/opencog/query/README.md

 grounded, as term-algebra-terms, and also "relations", which are a kind of term that evaluates to a true/false value.
 When a relation evaluates to false, that particular associated grounding is rejected;
-otherwise it is accepted, and the remainder of the serch is performed.
+otherwise it is accepted, and the remainder of the search is performed.

 Relations are implemented as VirtualLinks.
 These encapsulate algorithmically-determined relations.
 The primordial example is `GreaterThanLink`, which is evaluated on-the-fly to determine it's truth-hood.
-It is called "virtual" because it is impossbible to store every-possible greater-than relation between numbers: there is an infinity of these.
+It is called "virtual" because it is impossible to store every-possible greater-than relation between numbers: there is an infinity of these.
 This is in direct contrast to non-virtual, concrete knowledge declarations: e.g. "every cat is an animal" which can be evaluated to be true or false, but which will be concretely present in the AtomSpace.
-Concrete, explict knowledge delcaration is needed, because there is no generic algorithm that can evaluate the truth-hood of "every X is a Y".
+Concrete, explicit knowledge declaration is needed, because there is no generic algorithm that can evaluate the truth-hood of "every X is a Y".